TL;DR: Here’s the layer I do

 For the deep dive on how context-mode works, see my earlier article.

-With docs, processes, and context protection in place, the AI can work safely.
-But in a brownfield project, editing a function without knowing what calls it is Russian roulette.
+In a brownfield project, editing a function without knowing what calls it is Russian roulette.
 You fix one thing and break three others.
-The larger the codebase, the worse the odds.

-GitNexus solves this by building a knowledge graph of your codebase from git history and AST analysis.
+GitNexus builds a knowledge graph of your codebase from git history and AST analysis.
 Functions, classes, imports, call chains — everything becomes a queryable graph.
 Instead of grepping for callers and hoping you found them all, you ask the graph and get an exact answer with blast radius estimates.

 - MUST run